chaturay/serverless-artillery/README.md

 Next, we take chunks from the script by maximum load.
 This is driven by the maximum requests per second that a single execution of the underlying function as a service (FaaS) provider is capable of pushing with high fidelity.
 For AWS Lambda (with the default 1024 MB configuration), we found 25 RPS to be a good level.
 This is lower than the absolute ceiling that Lambda is capable of pushing for a reason.
 First, each connection will be a separate opened and closed socket.
 Second, if we are producing too many connections, we can be in the middle of making a request when we receive the response of a separate request.
 Given that this is implemented in NodeJS, we have one thread and that means the timestamping of the receipt of that response is artificially and incorrectly delayed.
 We found that at RPS above 25 we observed an increase in the volatility of observed latencies.
 That written, if you do not intend to record your latencies, then you could bump this up to the limit of the FaaS service (i.e. `_split.maxChunkRequestsPerSecond = 300` or so).
 If you don't care about having separate sockets per request, you can alter that with artillery configuration as well **ASHMITODO greg this in past didnt work well for me. should we remove this statement?**.

-Anyway...
 The result is a script chunk that is less than the limited period and also executable by a single function instance.
 Therefore, we invoke a single function with the chunk to execute it.

+==== ASHMI
 # Acceptance mode
 **ASHMITODO acceptance test is broken in monitoring branch.
 Update the doc once it is fixed.**